microsoft/phone-info/README.md

 Phone Info
 ==========

-Phone Info is a Nokia example for retrieving hardware information of a Windows Phone device.
+Phone Info is a Nokia example for retrieving both static and dynamic properties of a Windows Phone device.
 The methods demonstrated by this app can be used for adapting your application to wider range of phone models; If a phone does not support a certain non-vital feature of your application, you can gracefully adapt by hiding that feature dynamically.
+The same applies to optimising your app for different screen resolutions and display sizes.

 ![General view on Nokia Lumia 1520](https://raw.github.com/nokia-developer/phone-info/master/doc/screenshots/general_l1520_small.png)&nbsp;
 ![Cams and sensors view on Nokia Lumia 1520](https://raw.github.com/nokia-developer/phone-info/master/doc/screenshots/cams_and_sensors_1_l1520_small.png)&nbsp;